 A matte finish cannot be clayed or this will ruin the effect, so washing the car more frequently will mean the paint will stay smoother for longer.

-Make sure you check out my complete guide to caring for a matte car for everything else you need to be aware of.
+Caring for matte paint is more complicated compared to caring for gloss paint.
+Make sure you check out my complete guide to cleaning and protecting a matte car to learn everything you need to know.

 Hiding Minor Scratches and Swirl Marks